rocksclusters/img-storage-roll/README.md

 have Internet access and copy them into the `src/<package>` directories on your Rocks development machine.

-This roll requires the full OS roll installed on the machine
+This roll requires the full OS roll installed on the machine.

-## Dependencies

-Unknown at this time.
+KVM roll and zfs-linux are also required.

 ## Building